AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 For maintenance updates prior to 2024, see [Previous Maintenance Updates](#previous-maintenance-updates)

+## Updates in August 2024

++++**(Planned) Maintenance Update on August 1, 2024**

+### (Planned) Maintenance Update on August 1, 2024

+## Documents

+**Cannot create view for Documents list**

+When a user attempts to create a new view on a Documents list, the screen goes blank, and the user cannot create the view.

+Existing views work as expected.

+#### Integrations

+**Issues with Dropbox integration**

+The following issues have been reported regarding the Dropbox integration:

+* When a user attempts to search for a file in the Dropbox file selector, they see an authorization error message, and the file selector does not retrieve the file from Dropbox.
+* When a user attempts to open a linked folder, the user sees an error stating that the files or folder no longer exist in Dropbox.

+These issues are due to issues with Dropbox, not Workfront.

++++

 ## Updates in July 2024

 +++**Maintenance Update on July 25, 2024**